TheVolatileV/TechnicalWritingProject2/pages/projectSetup.rst

     .. image:: ../images/setup/intellij/JDK1.png

 #.
 Read through the Oracle Binary Code License Agreement for Java SE and make a decision.
+Should you decide not to accept the terms of use, unfortunately you will not be able to develop with Java.

     .. image:: ../images/setup/intellij/JDK2.png